felix-gohla/pretix-fsp-mail-template/README.rst

-Mail Vorlage für Musikschule Fröhlich
+FSP Mail Template
 ==========================

 This is a plugin for `pretix`_.
-It provides an E-Mail template for the design of Musikschule Fröhlich.

 Development setup
 -----------------

 1. Make sure that you have a working `pretix development setup`_.

-2. Clone this repository, eg to ``local/pretix_fsp_mail``.
+2. Clone this repository, eg to ``local/pretix-fsp-mail-template``.

 3. Activate the virtual environment you use for pretix development.